ncfavier/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 ```

-# Preservation of colimits
+# Preservation and reflection of colimits {defines="preserved-colimit reflected-colimit"}

-The definitions here are the same idea as [preservation of limits], just
+The definitions here are the same idea as [[preservation of
-dualised.
+limits|preserved limit]], just dualised.

-[preservation of limits]: Cat.Diagram.Limit.Base.html#preservation-of-limits

 <!--
 ```agda